joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/basics-of-arrays.md

 An array containing items that are arrays rather than single values.

 T
-The standard convention that’s used in this documentation to represent the base type of a Vector instance, whatever that base type happens to be.
-The T convention is used to represent a class name, as shown in the Type parameter description. (“T” stands for “type,” as in “data type.”).
+The standard convention that's used in this documentation to represent the base type of a Vector instance, whatever that base type happens to be.
+The T convention is used to represent a class name, as shown in the Type parameter description. ("T" stands for "type," as in "data type.").

 Type parameter
-The syntax that’s used with the Vector class name to specify the Vector’s base type (the data type of the objects that it stores).
+The syntax that's used with the Vector class name to specify the Vector's base type (the data type of the objects that it stores).
 The syntax consists of a period (`.`), then the data type name surrounded by angle brackets (`<>`).
 Put together, it looks like this: `Vector.<T>`.
 In this documentation, the class